2012 dark bay Thoroughbred gelding

-Remy, a young Thoroughbred stallion, was surrendered to SAFE at the age of 6 after Animal Control discovered him living in a field with no fresh water in the height of summer.
+Remy, a young Thoroughbred stallion, was surrendered to SAFE in 2018 at the age of 6 after Animal Control discovered him living in a field with no fresh water in the height of summer.
 Having been unhandled most of his life, he was difficult to catch, but with the help of horseman Ben Hannan, Remy was haltered and loaded into our trailer.
 He was transported to Cedarbrook Vet Care where he was gelded.

 Remy blossomed into a sweet, strikingly handsome horse with a rich black coat.
 He went into training with Nick Donohue in early 2019.
 Nick reported that Remy has a good mind and is gentle to handle–he’s just uneducated.
 Now that he’s no longer a stud living alone, he’s also learned to co‐exist with other geldings.
 Unfortunately, Remy did not like being a riding horse and told us as much.
 He was successfully adopted as a companion and groundwork horse after two years with SAFE.